 Managed instance groups (MIGs)

-Managed instance groups (MIGs) are suitable for scenarios like these:
+Use a managed instance group (MIG) for scenarios like these:

 - Stateless serving workloads, such as a website frontend